drupalprojects/search_api/README.txt

 index.
 Use this only if completely wrong data has been indexed.
 It is also done automatically when the index scheme or server settings change too drastically to keep on using the old data.

+- Hidden settings

+search_api_index_worker_callback_runtime:
+  By changing this variable, you can determine the time (in seconds) the Search API will spend indexing (for all indexes combined) in each cron run.
+The default is 15 seconds.

 Information for developers